Taiwanese singer Yu Tian's second daughter dies at 39

 However, she discovered that the cancer had returned after she gave birth to her son in October 2019, with the cancerous cells spreading to her liver and lungs.

-She managed to bring her condition under control after undergoing 18 chemotherapy treatments, but cancerous cells were found in her liver and lymph nodes in February 2021.
+Ms Yu managed to bring her condition under control after undergoing 18 chemotherapy treatments, but cancerous cells were found in her liver and lymph nodes in February last year.

+Mr Chen reacted publicly to his wife's death for the first time yesterday, as he wrote on Facebook thanking her for being with him the last few years and assuring her that he would take good care of their children.

+"Finally, I want to say I really love you very much," he wrote.

-Yu Tian, who suffered a mild stroke late July, told the media on Saturday that his daughter had signed papers consenting not to be treated further for her condition.
+Yu Tian, who suffered a mild stroke late last month, told the media last Saturday that his daughter had signed a Do Not Resuscitate form declining emergency life-saving treatment.

 The singer, who rose to prominence with the song Under The Banyan Tree (1977), also has an elder daughter with his wife, singer Li Ya-ping, who is 72.